pvdhoef/minimal-nx-angular-monorepo/docs/README.md

 - Provide injection tokens for system strings/formats when needed.

-- Avoid `$localize`/`i18n` inside lib templates unless you truly want the lib to ship its own copy.
+- Avoid `$localize`/`i18n` inside library templates unless you truly want the library to ship its own copy.

 [Angular Material](https://github.com/angular/components) is the perfect example of this approach.